Robert G. Parkinson

 - "First from the Right: Massive Resistance and the Image of Thomas Jefferson in the 1950s," Virginia Magazine of History and Biography 112 (July 2004): 2-34.

-I have published book reviews in the Journal of American History, William & Mary Quarterly, Journal of Southern History, Journal of the Early Republic, Virginia Magazine of History & Biography, Common-Place, The Historian, Interario, Law & History Review and the Virginia Quarterly Review.
+I have published book reviews in the Journal of American History, William & Mary Quarterly, Journal of Southern History, Journal of the Early Republic, Virginia Magazine of History & Biography, Common-Place, Law & History Review and others.

 Awards and Fellowships